 Which? found those from lower socio-economic backgrounds were less likely than those from higher socio-economic households to believe imports of food produced to lower standards should be available in the UK.

-Only one in 10 (11%) from less affluent households said food from countries with lower standards should be allowed in the UK, in comparison with one in six (16%) from more affluent households.
+Only one in 10 (11%) from lower socio-economic groups said food from countries with lower standards should be allowed in the UK, in comparison with one in six (16%) from higher socio-economic groups.

 The findings dispel the myth that there is an appetite in the UK for foods produced to lower standards than our own.